-The constant $s$ is called the \emph{strength} of the magnetic system determined by the pair $(g,\sigma)$.\\ \\ We will call the magnetic system determined by a pair $(g,\sigma) \in \mathcal{M}(W) \times \Omega^2(W)$ \emph{Zoll} if for some $s \in \mathbb{R}$, the flow of the magnetic geodesic vector field determined by $(g,\sigma)$ induces a free $S^1$-action at strength $s$.
-In such a setting, upon fixing a pair that is Zoll, and given another pair $(\tilde g, \tilde\sigma) \in \mathcal{M}(W) \times \Omega^2(W)$, we will denote by $\chi(\tilde g,\tilde \sigma)$ its set of closed magnetic geodesics that are sufficiently $C^2$-close to those of the Zoll pair of the same strength.
-In this setting, an immersed cylinder $\Gamma\hookrightarrow W$ parametrizing a homotopy between an element of $\chi(\tilde g,\tilde \sigma)$ and an element of $\chi(g_0,\sigma_0)$ will be called \emph{short} if $T^*W$ admits a section over $\Gamma$ that coincides with $\Phi^t_{\tilde g,\tilde \sigma}$ and $\Phi^t_{g_0,\sigma_0}$ on the boundary of $\Gamma$ and whose image is contained in a good neighborhood of $\Phi^t_{g_0,\sigma_0}$.\\ \\ In the sequel, when discussing the magnetic system determined by a Zoll pair, we will always assume the system is being considered at a fixed strength where it is Zoll.
-If the strength at which a particular magnetic system is considered is obvious, we will suppress it in the notation.
-It is also worth observing here that there are examples of magnetic systems that are Zoll at some energies but not at others.
-One such class of examples was constructed by Bimmerman in \cite{j_bimmerman}, we recall the relevant version of Bimmerman's statement here as Theorem \ref{zollness_of_mag_systems_kahler}.\\ \\ The first result of this section is the following; its proof can be found in Section \ref{mag_sys_ineq_general_proof}.: \begin{theorem} Let $(W,g_0)$ be a closed Riemannian manifold of dimension at least three with the property that there exists a cohomology class $C_0 \in H^2(W,\mathbb{R})$ and a representative $\sigma_0 \in \Xi^2_{C_0}(W)$ such that the pair $(g_0,\sigma_0)$ is Zoll.
-Then, there exists a $C^2$-neighbourhood $\mathcal{U} \subset \mathcal{M}(W) \times \Xi^2_{C_0}(W)$ of the pair $(g_0,\sigma_0)$ with that property that for any pair $(g,\sigma) \in \mathcal{U}$ such that $vol_{g}(W) = vol_{g_0}(W)$, the following holds:
+The constant $s$ is called the \emph{strength} of the magnetic system determined by the pair $(g,\sigma)$.\\ \\ A magnetic pair $(g,\sigma) \in \mathcal{M}(W) \times \Omega^2(W)$ will be called \textbf{Zoll} if for some $s \in \mathbb{R}$, the magnetic geodesic flow of the pair $(g,\sigma)$ of strength $s$ induces a free $S^1$-action on $S^*_gW$.
+In such a setting, given another pair $(\tilde g,\tilde\sigma) \in \mathcal{M}(W) \times \Omega^2(W)$, we will denote by $\chi(\tilde g, \tilde \sigma)$ the set of closed magnetic geodesics of the pair $(\tilde g,\tilde\sigma)$ of strength $s$ that are $C^2$-close to those of the pair $(g,\sigma)$ of the same strength.
+In this section, since we are interested in applications of Theorem \ref{systolic_ineq}, we will always fix a Zoll magnetic pair and consider the dynamics of another magnetic pair relative to this fixed Zoll magnetic pair.
+In such a setting, we will always that both magnetic systems are being considered at a fixed strength where the fixed (Zoll) pair is Zoll. \\ \\ It is also worth observing here that there are examples of magnetic systems that are Zoll at some energies but not at others.
+One such class of examples was constructed by Bimmerman in \cite{j_bimmerman} (see also \cite{paternain_horocycle}), we recall the relevant version of Bimmerman's statement here as Theorem \ref{zollness_of_mag_systems_kahler}.\\ \\ The first result of this section is the following; its proof can be found in Section \ref{mag_sys_ineq_general_proof}: \begin{theorem} Let $(W,g)$ be a closed, connected Riemannian manifold of dimension at least three with the property that there exists a cohomology class $C_0 \in H^2(W,\mathbb{R})$ admitting a representative $\sigma \in \Xi^2_{C_0}(W)$ such that the magnetic pair $(g,\sigma)$ is Zoll.
+Then, there exists a $C^3$-neighborhood $\mathcal{U} \subset \mathcal{M}(W) \times \Xi^2_{C_0}(W)$ of the pair $(g,\sigma)$ with that property that for any pair $(\tilde g,\tilde \sigma) \in \mathcal{U}$ satisfying the condition: $\text{Vol}_{\tilde g}(W) = \text{Vol}_{g}(W)$, the following holds: